angeligareta/deepfakes-overview/README.md

 showing state-of-the-art implementations in the area and examples of what this technology is capable of.

 Below is presented a summary of the actual research, the full paper can be found at [Deepfakes Introduction and Latest Implementation](docs/report.pdf).
-Also, here is a video summarizing the research presented, in case you prefer the visual to the textual 😄
+Here is a video summarizing the research presented, in case you prefer the visual to the textual 😄
 [![Watch the video](docs/deepfakes-video-preview.jpg)](https://youtu.be/pMBDYBeo8cE)

 ## Introduction